Hreflang Attributes: A Comprehensive Guide for Multilingual SEO

 </url>

 Choosing the right method depends on your website's size, content types, and technical capabilities.
-HTML tags are generally preferred for ease of use, while XML sitemaps are beneficial for larger sites.
+HTML tags are generally preferred for ease of use, while XML sitemaps are beneficial for larger sites but require careful maintenance.

 Hreflang values consist of a language code (ISO 639-1) and an optional region code (ISO 3166-1 Alpha 2).
 For example: